 Completed Satisfactorily/Completed Unsatisfactorily (CS/CU)

-A module may be graded on a ‘CS/CU' basis, i.e., whether the module has been ‘Completed Satisfactorily' (CS) or ‘Completed Unsatisfactorily' (CU).
-CS/CU modules are typically industrial attachment, internship or enrichment modules.
-Modular credits will be given for modules that are completed satisfactorily, although no grade point will be assigned.
-A module is designated ‘CS/CU'; unlike modules graded on an S/U basis, it is not an option.
+A course may be graded on a ‘CS/CU' basis, i.e., whether the course has been ‘Completed Satisfactorily' (CS) or ‘Completed Unsatisfactorily' (CU).
+CS/CU courses are typically industrial attachment, internship or enrichment courses.
+Units will be given for courses that are completed satisfactorily, although no grade point will be assigned.
+A course is designated ‘CS/CU'; unlike courses graded on an S/U basis, it is not an option.

-This grade is awarded when a student is exempted from or given credit for a module under the Advanced Placement process.
+This grade is awarded when a student is exempted from or given credit for a course under the Advanced Placement process.

 The ‘IC' grade is assigned when a student's work is of passing quality but is incomplete for good reasons (e.g., illness during the official examination period).
-However, even such good reasons will not warrant an ‘IC' grade if the work already completed for the module is clearly not of passing quality; instead, students should note that the ‘F' grade will be assigned in such cases.
-A module assigned an ‘IC' grade normally cannot be used to fulfil the pre-requisite of a higher-level module.
-Should a student choose to repeat the module in a subsequent semester, none of the work done previously may be carried forward for assessment purposes.
+However, even such good reasons will not warrant an ‘IC' grade if the work already completed for the course is clearly not of passing quality; instead, students should note that the ‘F' grade will be assigned in such cases.
+A course assigned an ‘IC' grade normally cannot be used to fulfil the pre-requisite of a higher-level course.
+Should a student choose to repeat the course in a subsequent semester, none of the work done previously may be carried forward for assessment purposes.

 In Progress (IP)

-For a module that extends beyond the examination results release date or beyond one semester, evaluation of a student's performance is deferred until the completion of the module.
-The provisional grade of ‘IP' is assigned prior to the completion of the module.
-This is replaced with the final grade when the student completes the module.
+For a course that extends beyond the examination results release date or beyond one semester, evaluation of a student's performance is deferred until the completion of the course.
+The provisional grade of ‘IP' is assigned prior to the completion of the course while it is being undertaken.
+The final grade will be assigned when the student completes the course.

-When a student withdraws from a module between the first day of Week 3 of the instructional period and the last day of the Recess Week, a ‘W' grade will be recorded in the transcript.
-Withdrawals after this period (i.e. from the first day of Week 7 of the instructional period) will result in an ‘F' grade, which will be included in the computation of the CAP and will not be eligible for the S/U option.
+When a student withdraws from a course between the first day of Week 3 of the instructional period and the last day of the Recess Week, a ‘W' grade will be recorded in the transcript.
+Withdrawals after this period (i.e., from the first day of Week 7 of the instructional period) will result in an ‘F' grade, which will be included in the computation of the GPA and will not be eligible for the S/U option.